LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

   example
   loads the default data format, ``Lexeme`` will be used to customise it, and ``FormSpec`` will be used to document the cleaning of the raw data.
+- The tqdm library is used to create a progressbar in our command line.

 .. code-block:: python